Raleigh, North Carolina: 20th century

 During the 1970s and 1980s, the I-440 beltline was constructed, in an attempt to ease traffic congestion and providing access to most major city roads.

 The first Raleigh Convention Center (replaced in 2008) and Fayetteville Street Mall were both opened in 1977.
 Fayetteville Street was turned into a pedestrian-only street in an effort to help the then-ailing downtown area, but the plan was flawed and business declined for years to come.
 Fayetteville Street was reopened in 2007 as the main thoroughfare of Raleigh's downtown.

 During the 1988 Raleigh tornado outbreak of November 28, 1988, the city was affected by the most destructive of the seven tornadoes reported in Northeastern North Carolina and southeastern Virginia between 1:00 am and 5:45 am.
 The Raleigh tornado produced over $77 million in damage, along with four fatalities (two in the city of Raleigh, and two in Nash County) and 154 injuries.
 The damage path from the storm was measured at 84 mi long, and .5 mi wide at times.
 The tornado was rated F4.

 In 1991, two large skyscrapers in Raleigh were completed, First Union Capitol Center and Two Hannover Square, along with the popular Coastal Credit Union Music Park at Walnut Creek in Southeast Raleigh.

 In 1996, the Olympic Flame passed through Raleigh while on its way to the 1996 Summer Olympics in Atlanta.
 Also in 1996, Hurricane Fran struck the area, causing massive flooding and extensive structural damage.
 In addition, WRAL-TV became the first High-Definition broadcast station in the world.

 In 1997, the National Hockey League's Hartford Whalers announced their intention to move to Raleigh as the Carolina Hurricanes, becoming the city's first major league professional sports franchise.

-In 1999, the Raleigh Entertainment and Sports Arena (later renamed the RBC Center and now called PNC Arena), opened to provide a home for the Hurricanes and the NC State Wolfpack men's basketball team, as well as an up-to-date major concert venue.
+In 1999, the Raleigh Entertainment and Sports Arena (later renamed the RBC Center and now called Lenovo Center), opened to provide a home for the Hurricanes and the NC State Wolfpack men's basketball team, as well as an up-to-date major concert venue.